 Enhancing Your Lead Intelligence

 Now that you’ve cleaned up your database and made sure the right processes are in place for the future, the next step is to improve its content.
 You can count on internal data like other apps that are not integrated with your marketing automation software, but also on a third-party data provider that will give you what’s missing.

 The first tool that must be connected is your CRM.
 You might already have made the connection between the two databases a long time ago, but maybe some new data fields were created and are not syncing at the moment.
 Update which fields should be syncing and which ones should not.

 Build an inventory of what other tools you are using, for example, survey tools like SurveyMonkey and visitor insights tools like Qualaroo.
 Some of them have a built-in integration with marketing automation platforms, so you should take advantage of that data in your list segmentation and qualification process.
 Otherwise, it may be possible for you to import the data on a regular basis or through the Zapier app.
 Again, the same rule applies—one purpose per field.
 Even if you already have a similar field for a similar purpose within your database, you should create new ones to store the survey data.

 Finally, if you really want to take your lead intelligence to the next level, you may be interested in appending your database with additional data points from a third party.
 Vendors like Datanyze will provide you with information like company revenue, employee count, location, etc. They will even tell you which tools those companies are using, so you can find who uses your competitors.

 Now your marketing automation machine is in order and has even improved.
-All you have to do is to maintain that same level of data quality throughout the year.
-When quality is a priority and a part of your everyday processes, only then can you ensure better results for your marketing automation program.
+All you have to do is maintain that same level of data quality throughout the year.
+When quality is a priority and a part of your everyday processes, you can ensure better results for your marketing automation program.